*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Grassy Notes From the Green Tea

-The sencha green tea at the base of this tea have a wonderful grassy flavor that compliments the lemongrass perfectly.
+The sencha green tea at the base of this tea has a wonderful grassy flavor that compliments the lemongrass perfectly.
 The grassy flavor is not as pronounced as it is in the aroma but it still makes its mark on the outstanding flavor of this tropical green tea.

 The aroma of this green tea is pretty straightforward.
 There’s a grass in this that comes from both the lemongrass and the natural Aroma of the green tea and a bit of a citrus note that comes from the lemongrass.
 There really no surprises when it comes to the aroma and when you get to the taste of the tea it’s very similar to how it smells.